Nonfiction Books for 9 Year Olds (4th Grade)

 Instead of reading a narrative nonfiction book, get your fact-filled history about the first moon landing in an exciting, well-written, black-and-white graphic novel.
 Reading this book will help you understand our country’s competitiveness with Russia, the many attempts to launch rockets, and the eventual success of sending astronauts into space.
 I’m happy to see this new “Big Ideas” graphic novel series with a home-run first book.

 What Makes a Monster?
-Discovering the World’s Scariest Creatures by Jess Keating, illustrations by David DeGrand
+Discovering the World’s Scariest Creatures written by Jess Keating, illustrations by David DeGrand

 Monsters — real animal monsters — is a topic that kids love reading about.
 Keating writes in a way that gives kids lots of information in a readable, engaging way.
 I love the design, too –it’s a mix of photographs, illustrations, cool fonts, and bright colors.
 What Makes a Monster is a must-read filled with unexpected information about fascinating, dangerous animals.

 Learn about some of the incredible women who worked at Disney’s animation from writers to artists to animators to researchers.
 My daughter read this and thinks that artsy girls especially (like my daughter) will love these biographies.
 Each one skillfully captures the woman’s story, where she started, her passions, her education, and how she came to work for Disney as well as what she worked on while at Disney.
-We enjoyed learning about these women as well as all the jobs someone could have in animation.
 As you might expect, the illustrations and design of this book are both eye-catching and exquisite.

-When Green Becomes Tomatoes Poems for All Seasons by Julie Fogliano, illustrated by Julie Morstad
+When Green Becomes Tomatoes Poems for All Seasons written by Julie Fogliano, illustrated by Julie Morstad

 december 29